 International Maritime Organization (IMO): An Overview

-This article was written by Aparna S Nath, MSc Global Healthcare Management student at Coventry University.
+This article was written by Aparna S Nath, MSc Global Healthcare Management student at Coventry University, and Aurelie Ngoy, UNA Coventry HR Coordinator.

 The International Maritime Organization (IMO) is a specialized agency of the United Nations responsible for regulating international shipping.
 Established in 1948 and operational since 1959, it is headquartered in London, United Kingdom, and remains the only UN agency based in the UK.
 Originally known as the Inter-Governmental Maritime Consultative Organization (IMCO), it adopted its current name in 1982 to better reflect its global mandate (IMO, 2024).